 I also think it’s one of the easiest styles to do well!

-Because of the similar ideologies with the minimalistic design style, you also actually use I would guess about 60% of the product you would typically purchase and style in a more full design genre like farmhouse or cottage core.
+Because of the similar ideologies with the minimalistic design style, you use about 60% of the product you would typically purchase in a more full design genre like farmhouse or cottage core.
 And that leads to savings!

 One of the unspoken ideas in MCM is all about the open and negative space.
-There’s lots of air flow, empty shelves.
+There’s lots of air flow and empty shelves.
 It’s easy and edited.